 MURDER ONE is a unique literary festival weekend: a fun, action packed weekend for lovers of crime and mystery in all its guises.

-This is our list of incredible talent: The Authors (in alphabetical order)
+The Authors (in alphabetical order)

 Claire Allan is a former journalist from Derry in Northern Ireland.
 She has previously published eight women’s fiction novels, before switching genre.
 Her Name Was Rose, her debut psychological thriller was published in June 2018 by Avon, and became an instant bestseller.
 Her second thriller Apple of My Eye will be published in January.